KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-20-natural-language.md

 You can call the Cloud Natural Language library from any Java code, including standalone (non-server) code.
 To see how the library works, let's start with that.

-You can view this example project [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-standalone), or download it as a `.zip` file from DownGit [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-standalone).
+You can view this example project on [GitHub](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-standalone), or download it as a `.zip` file from [DownGit](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-standalone).

 First, create a `String` that contains the text you want to analyze: